majtom2grndctrl/deeper-details/README.md

 ## Features
 * Expand and collapse content with a toggle button.
-* Customizable button labels and styles, using CSS Custom Properies.
+* Customizable button labels and styles, using CSS Custom Properties.
 * Smooth transition animations.
 * Support for accessibility, utilizing ARIA attributes